jasonht233/rcos-status-updates/fall_2018/README.md

-There is a folder called mystudy<\br>
-which record what I have learned and what I have practiced during this semester.
-It is most about the php but for the new learner and not so familiar with RCOS and our project- I've learned along time for the front about html and css
+There is a folder called mystudy which record what I have learned and what I have practiced during this semester.
+There are several codes and notes for what I have learned It is most about the php but for the new learner and not so familiar with RCOS and our project- I've learned along time for the front about html and css